phaustin/quantecon-example/book/docs/python_oop.md

 -   $s$ is an exogenously given savings rate
 -   $z$ is a productivity parameter
--   $\alpha$ is capital\'s share of income
+-   $\alpha$ is capital's share of income
 -   $n$ is the population growth rate
 -   $\delta$ is the depreciation rate

 The **steady state** of the model is the $k$ that solves {math:numref}`solow_lom` when $k_{t+1} = k_t = k$.

-Here\'s a class that implements this model.
+Here's a class that implements this model.

 Some points of interest in the code are